backstage/backstage/docs/integrations/github/discovery.md

   - **repository** _(optional)_:
     Regular expression used to filter results based on the repository name.
   - **topic** _(optional)_:
+    - **name** _(optional)_:
       String used to filter results based on repository topics.
-By default, repositories that match the topic filter will be **ignored**.
-See below for the inverse.
+If configured, only repositories that match the topic filter will be registered.
+See below for the reverse.
       This is useful for excluding excess locations from being registered such as experiments, practical tests, non-production tooling and so on.
-  - **topicIncludesIfMatch** _(optional)_:
+    - **type** _(optional)_:
-    Default: `false`
+      Default: `INCLUDES`
-    If set to `true` and a topic filter is set, **ONLY** repositories matching the topic filter will have a location registered.
+      When set to `INCLUDES`, locations matching the topic filter will be registered and other repositories will be ignored When set to `EXCLUDES`, locations matching the topic filter will not be registered and other repositories will be registered
 - **organization**:
   Name of your organization account/workspace.
   If you want to add multiple organizations, you need to add one provider config each.